 The film serves as Garrone's English-language debut and will interweave three separate story strands bookended by brief bits in which Italians Alba Rohrwacher and Massimo Ceccherini will play a street circus family.
 In one tale Salma Hayek will play a jealous queen who forfeits her husband's life.
 In another, Vincent Cassel plays a king whose passion is stoked by two mysterious sisters.Written by

-The scene with the King of Longtrellis fighting the aquatic dragon was supposed to be much more dynamic, but Matteo Garrone had to recur to some expedients (i.e., the point of view shot of the King) because the dragon itself (an actual prop and not CGI) broke down while being shown to Garrone's son and his classmates during a break.
+The scene with the King of Longtrellis fighting the aquatic dragon was supposed to be much more dynamic, but Matteo Garrone had to make some adjustments (for instance, the point of view shot of the King) because the dragon itself (an actual prop and not CGI) broke down while being shown to Garrone's son and his classmates during a break.
 See more »

 Was this review helpful to you?